Employment Options In Panama

-Cultural, Sports, or Educational Visa
+Cultural, Sports, Or Educational Visa

-With this visa, companies can hire foreigners to work for a single occasion on an artistic, cultural, musical, sports, technical, professional, educational or scientific event for a maximum of three months.
+With this visa, companies can hire foreigners to work for a single occasion on an artistic, cultural, musical, sports, technical, professional, educational, or scientific event for a maximum of three months.

-Short Stay Visas
+Employment In Panama Through Short Stay Visas

 These visas allow for up to 9 months stay in Panama for the following endeavors: setting up business subsidiaries; investigators and scientists conducting research for embassies or governments or foreign businesses; investors analyzing investment possibilities or to perform transactions in the Food Processors Zone for Export, Call Center, or special areas in order to develop the Audiovisual and Film Industry.